 - Directors will be responsible for the preparation of material for presentations at Board meetings, as designated by the president.

-- Directors will make recommendations for committee assignments and particularly be on the lookout for new talent in their regions and at their level.
+- Directors will make recommendations for committee assignments and particularly lookout for new talent in their regions and at their level.

-- Directors will attend all Board meetings, some of which are held on school days.
-There are at least four Board meetings annually.
-There is a minimum time commitment of 20 school days annually plus additional days on weekends and in summer.
-This includes Board, committee, and regional meetings as assigned.
-The NCTM will reimburse school districts, if necessary, for the use of substitutes.
+- Directors must be able to attend all Board meetings, some of which are held on school days.
+They must be able to commit to a minimum of 15 school days annually, plus additional days on some weekends and in the summer.
+This time commitment includes Board, committee, and regional meetings as assigned.
+NCTM will reimburse school districts, if necessary, for the use of substitutes.
 In addition, NCTM will reimburse the director for expenses incurred for travel, lodging, and food for business that is commissioned by the president.